Southern Praying Mantis

 Southern Praying Mantis (南派螳螂) is a Chinese martial art originating with the Hakka people.
 It is most closely associated with Hakka-origin styles such as Southern Dragon Kung Fu and Bak Mei.

 Despite its name, the Southern Mantis style is unrelated to the Northern Praying Mantis style.

 Southern Praying Mantis places a heavy emphasis on close-range fighting.
 This system is known for its short power methods, and has aspects of both internal and external techniques.
 In application, the emphasis is on hand and arm techniques, and a limited use of low kicks.
 The application of close combat methods with an emphasis on hands and short kicking techniques makes the Southern Praying Mantis art somewhat akin to what many would call "street fighting."
 The hands are the most readily available for attack and defence of the upper body, and protect the stylist by employing ruthless techniques designed to inflict serious injury.
 The legs are moved quickly into range through footwork to protect and defend the body, and kicks are kept low, short and quick so as to never leave the Southern Mantis combatant off balance and vulnerable.

 History

-There are five main branches of Southern Praying Mantis:
+There are four main branches of Southern Praying Mantis: